Fat Free Snacks – Overview

 4. Frozen yogurt

-Usually, most packed frozen yogurt is high in fat, but you can make a fully fat free version at your home.
-Add fat free yogurt with jam or fresh fruit as per need.
+Most packaged frozen yogurt is usually high in fat, but you can make a fully low-fat version at home.
+Add low-fat yogurt with jam or fresh fruit as needed.

 Then freeze in a small container of ice cube trays, and mix well by blending to puree the frozen yogurt with lemon juice and sugar to add taste.
-Instead, you can buy fat-free frozen at the store, but ensure it is fat free.
+Instead, you can buy low-fat frozen at the store, but ensure it is low-fat.

 5. Humus & Veggies

-Remarkably, vegetables can be easily combined with hummus which is a good source of protein.
-Hummus is a creamy crust prepared with olive oil, chickpeas, tahini, lemon juice, and salt.
+Remarkably, vegetables can be easily combined with hummus, a good source of protein.
+Hummus is a creamy crust made with olive oil, chickpeas, tahini, lemon juice, and salt.

 Combining fiber-rich, low-calorie veggies like celery, broccoli, bell pepper, and radishes with protein-rich hummus makes a full-packed snack without adding countless calories.